Share via

 • Act on requests (for example, Publish pending, Update pending)

-To do this, follow these steps:
+To manage access to Copilot agents, follow these steps:

 The setting has three options: